Tr1turbo/Docs/blendshare/documents.md

     - FBX file with added blendshapes.
 - Default Asset Name
     - The default name for generated FBX and mesh.
+- Weld BlendShape Vertices
+  - Enable this option if the FBX import setting "Weld Vertices" is toggled on.
+  - This will merge the BlendShape vertex deltas to ensure the vertex count remains consistent, preventing discrepancies when "Weld Vertices" is applied.
+This process ensures that the Unity mesh generated maintains a uniform vertex count, avoiding any unintended differences in vertex structure.
 - Deformer ID
     - The deformer name of your blendshapes in FBX.
     - A deformer is like a group of blendshapes.